twystd/tweetnacl-android/README.md

 -----
 1. There is a barely measureable (5%) but seemingly consistent performance improvement using GetByteArrayElements rather than GetByteArrayRegion.
+2. And pre-emptive apologies are probably in order for the fairly bleak spy-vs-spy themed benchmark app.

 References
 ----------